coleygroup/sparrow/README.md

 Alternatively, you may run the following command:
 `sparrow --config <path/to/config>`
 which directs SPARROW to a configuration file with all arguments.
 Some example config files are in the [examples folder](examples).
+For retrosynthesis, condition recommendation, and reaction scoring, `api` assumes an ASKCOSv2 deployment, while `apiv1` assumes an ASKCOSv1 deployment.

 If more than one run is performed on the same set of compounds, and only the weighting factors are changed, the route graph information from the first run can be easily incorporated into following runs.
 By providing the path to the `trees_w_info.json` file from the initial run as the argument for `--graph`, all potential paths, compound costs, and reaction scores are incorporated.
 In these cases, entries for `--path-finder`, `--recommender`, `--scorer`, and `--coster` are not required.